dcabangon/EmploymentSectorGuide/README.md

 US01.
 As a user, I want to be able to navigate easily throughout the application.<br>
 US02.
 As a user, I want to see which employment sectors are lacking and which are well maintained.<br>
 US03.
-As a user, I want to be able to see the workforce count history of each employment sector  through the years. <br>
+As a user, I want to be able to see the workforce count history of each employment sector. <br>
 US04.
 As a user, I want to compare each sector with the others.

 #### Wireframe